totten/civix/doc/develop.md

 box compile
 ```

+The output will be `./bin/civix.phar`.

 __Tips__

-* To match exact versions of the toolchain, consult [shell.nix](shell.nix) and the corresponding release of [buildkit pkgs](https://github.com/civicrm/civicrm-buildkit/blob/master/nix/pkgs/default.nix).
+* To match exact versions of the toolchain, consult [shell.nix](../shell.nix) and the corresponding release of [buildkit `pkgs`](https://github.com/civicrm/civicrm-buildkit/blob/master/nix/pkgs/default.nix).
 * `box` may require updating `php.ini`.

 ### Testing